The Arab Africa Trade Bridges (AATB) Concludes its 4th Board of Governors Meeting with Landmark Agreements to Enhance Arab African Trade and Cooperation

 A highlight of the event was a panel discussion on “Bridging the Gap to Support Food Security”.
 In 2023 Arab-Africa Trade Bridges Program established a US$1.5 billion Food Security Programme to address pressing food security challenges in the Arab and African region with the aim of enhancing agricultural productivity, ensuring sustainable food systems, and improving the livelihoods of communities across Arab and African countries.

 The AATB Program focuses on trade, investment, insurance, and infrastructure to enhance economic cooperation.
 Planned initiatives include expanding programs, addressing challenges like climate change and food security, and promoting collaboration among member countries.
-The program will also enhance capacity-building efforts, improve access to financing for SMEs, and encourage innovation and technology transfer through strategic partnerships and global initiatives.Distributed by APO Group on behalf of Afreximbank.
+The program will also enhance capacity-building efforts, improve access to financing for SMEs, and encourage innovation and technology transfer through strategic partnerships and global initiatives.Distributed by APO Group on behalf of International Islamic Trade Finance Corporation (ITFC).

 Contact us: